-At December 31, 2011 and 2010, our reserves for warranties and general liability costs were \$7.1 million and \$7.2 million, respectively, and are included in "accounts payable and accrued expenses" in our consolidated balance sheets.
+At December 31, 2012 and 2011, our reserves for warranties and general liability costs were \$7.1 million for both periods and are included in "accounts payable and accrued expenses" in our consolidated balance sheets.
 Any potential losses which exceed our estimates would result in a decrease in our net income.
-During 2011 and 2010, we made payments from these reserves of \$0.9 million and \$1.3 million, respectively.
+During 2012 and 2011, we made payments from these reserves of \$1.3 million and \$0.9 million, respectively.
 Although we consider the reserve to be adequate, there can be no assurance that the reserve will prove to be adequate over-time to cover losses due to the difference between the assumptions used to estimate the reserve and actual losses.

-At December 31, 2011, we had letters of credit outstanding of approximately \$15.9 million which are collateral for existing indebtedness and other obligations of the Trust.
+At December 31, 2012, we had letters of credit outstanding of approximately \$15.9 million which are collateral for existing indebtedness and other obligations of the Trust.

-As of December 31, 2011 in connection with capital improvement, development, and redevelopment projects, the Trust has contractual obligations of approximately \$44.5 million.
+As of December 31, 2012 in connection with capital improvement, development, and redevelopment projects, the Trust has contractual obligations of approximately \$233.0 million.

-We are obligated under ground lease agreements on several shopping centers requiring minimum annual payments as follows, as of December 31, 2011:
+We are obligated under ground lease agreements on several shopping centers requiring minimum annual payments as follows, as of December 31, 2012: